antalmelinda1116/how-to-live-with-covid19/README.md

 <a></a>
 ### **Design and Structure changes**

-I've decided to make several changes I mentioned above.
+I've decided to make several changes to the version I mentioned above.
 I decided to use a 1 scrolling page structure for my mentor's advice as it fits better for my ideas and for the actual web design trends.

 I also evolved my design choices.
 The reason was that I saw the background image in an online background image library and I got a new idea to build my website as a galaxy guidance.
 I think the background image suits for the topic as it seems a huge virus attacking the Earth.
-I tried not using too many colors for keep the contant easily readable and all 3 colors I used were picked from the background picture using DevTools.
+I tried not using too many colors for keep the content easily readable and all 3 colors I used were picked from the background picture using DevTools.

 [Back to Top](#table-of-contents)